Americans owe $1 trillion in credit card debt

 Credit card customers fall into two distinct camps: those who pay off their balance every month, and those who do not.
 For consumers who never carry a balance, the interest rate doesn’t really matter, because they aren’t paying it.

 But that group is shrinking.
-Forty-six percent of cardholders carry debt from month to month, up from 39 percent a year ago, Bankrate reports.
+Forty-six percent of cardholders carry debt from month to month, up from 39% a year ago, Bankrate reports.

 Credit card balances typically recede in the first months of the year, as consumers leverage holiday guilt, year-end bonus funds and early tax refunds to pay down their cards.